NewPlant95/synthetic_data_generator/docs/adaptability.md

 - `domains/ecommerce/`
 - `domains/streaming/`

-## Practical Recommendation

-For portfolio work, it is usually better not to generalize too early.

-A better approach is:

-- keep this project strong as a game-studio BI simulation
-- create a second project later using the same pattern for another domain

-Examples:

-- `SaaSBI`
-- `RetailBI`
-- `StreamingBI`

-That shows adaptability more clearly than forcing one codebase to become generic before there is a real need.

 ## Final Summary

-Yes, this program can be adapted to other simulated company datasets.
+This program can be adapted to other simulated company datasets.

-Right now:

-- the architecture is reusable
-- the business logic is game-specific

-So it is a strong foundation for other simulation projects, but adapting it well would require replacing the domain schema, behaviours, scenarios, and KPI definitions for the target business.
+It is a foundation for other simulation projects, though adapting it would require replacing the domain schema, behaviours, scenarios, and KPI definitions for the target business.